ToniaCodes/Portfolio/README.md

 In the following sections of this README, I will provide a short summary of my interests and a brief description of the projects you will find in each folder.
 Let’s get started!
 # About
-I currenlty work as a freelance Data Analyst with an interest in Machine Learning and therefore much of my work has recently been driven towards Data Science focused Projects.
-My freelance work has provided me with an oppotunity to get exposure to various different fields and industries including marketing, healthcare and finance and seeing how data analys
+I currenlty work as a Data Analyst with an interest in Machine Learning and therefore much of my work has recently been driven towards Data Science focused Projects.
+I also conduct freelance work which has provided me with an oppotunity to get exposure to various different fields and industries including marketing, healthcare and finance and seeing how data analys